 Transit Boardings Estimation and Simulation Tool (TBEST)

 TBEST is a tool developed by the Florida Department of Transportation (FDOT) to help organizations analyze existing fixed route transit service and potential service changes which are being considered.
 CUTR has played a big role in the development of the software and also in providing support to agencies who want to use it.
 A CUTR webinar (57:16) on TBEST can be found here.
-I provide this link for your reference, but watching it is optional.
+I provide this link for your reference but watching it is optional.
 The main speaker in the webinar is Rodney Bunner, next week’s speaker.
 Consequently, Rodney will likely cover much of the same material in our webinar with him next week.
+This tool is a very powerful tool and you are able to download and install it for free if you would like.
+However, you do not need to install it to complete the course requirements.

 For this assignment, complete the following activities: